 After clicking on the caption marked in red, users see the following options:

-When it comes to SEO, it’s not hard to guess what would happen if a particular snippet receives too many negative reviews.
-That’s right.
-If users don’t respond well to the site, Google may decrease its rankings.
+When it comes to SEO, you may already guess what would happen if a particular snippet receives too many negative reviews.
+You are right – if users don’t respond well to the site, then Google may decrease its rankings.
+That being said, user experience affects SEO big time.

 4. Repeated Search

-Yet another aspect that’s indirectly correlated with UX is repeated search.
+Yet another aspect that may be indirectly correlated with UX is repeated search.
 It reflects the relevancy of your content, that is, how well it corresponds to the user’s search query.
 Here’s how it works in practice:

 What does that mean?
 Probably your content was not valuable enough, or maybe there was a missing piece that the user was looking for.
 Whenever a user repeats their searches, the search engine considers that as a sign that your content was not appropriate.
 That’s why search results change constantly.
 If a particular site is considered to be irrelevant, the search engine decreases its rankings.